 We had such a lovely time on both visits, despite the service on the second, and the food was far far better than I thought I was going to be for a chain restaurant like this.
 I’m also going to take the bad service as a one-off and just a bit of bad luck as the other waiters/waitresses around us seemed to be far friendlier.

 Price wise it’s pretty reasonable.
-Perfect for pre-night out drinks and food, family celebrations and if you like live music then you’ll love this place at the weekend.
+Perfect for pre-night out drinks and food, and if you like live music then you’ll love this place at the weekend.
 If anything, I need to go back just to taste the Pulled Jackfruit Burrito and the Black Bean and Butternut Squash Chilli.
 I imagine the food will be pretty consistent and reliable whatever day you go in the week, but I’d advise booking ahead if going on a weekend.
 It gets full fast.

 You can find exactly what’s on each month on the website here.